diffwentstrokes/prework-study-guide/README.md

 # prework-study-guide
-a study guide for pre work notes for bootcamp students
+a study guide that consist of pre-work notes for bootcamp students